Akwesi-bonah/Hostel_Management_system/README.md

    ```

 3. Set up the database:
-   - Modify `config.py` to configure your database connection.
+   - Modify [setup_db.sql](setup_db.sql) to configure your database connection.
    - Run migrations to create the database schema:
      ```bash
      flask db upgrade
+     ```
+4. set up the environment variables
+   - create a .env file in the root directory
+   - add the following variables to the .env file
+     ```bash

      ```

 ## Usage